Peak Age of Information in Priority Queueing Systems: Infinite Buffer Size

-for all $i\in\{1,...,k\}.$ It is crucial to note that here $p_{i}$ is the probability that the initial buffer is full.
-Now we introduce the method of finding $p_{i}$'s by providing Lemma \ref{lem:Single-Queue } for the case of $k=1$ first. \begin{lem} For the M/G/1 system with $k=1$, the probability that the initial buffer is full is given by $p_{1}=\frac{\lambda_{1}}{\mu_{1}}-1+\psi_{1}(\lambda_{1})$, where $\psi_{1}(u)$ is the LST of the service time. \end{lem} \begin{proof} From Figure \ref{fig:Initial-Buffer-and} we find that the busy period of the initial buffer always occurs when the server is serving (busy), and ends when the service is complete.
-From Figure \ref{fig:Initial-Buffer-and} we see that $P_{1}=S_{4}-S_{1}$, thus the period that the initial buffer being full, i.e., $\hat{W}$, is the waiting time of the first packet that arrives during the processing time $P_{1}$ of a certain packet.
-From the property of Poisson arrivals and Campbell's Theorem we have
+for all $i\in\{1,...,k\},$ where we abuse our notation here by letting $p_{i}$ be the steady state probability that the initial buffer is full (notice that in Section \ref{sec:Buffer-Size-One} we used it as the probability that the buffer is full).
+Now we introduce the method of finding $p_{i}$'s by providing Lemma \ref{lem:Single-Queue } for the case of $k=1$ first. \begin{lem} For the M/G/1 queue with LCFS of $k=1$, the probability that the initial buffer is full is given by $p_{1}=\frac{\lambda_{1}}{\mu_{1}}-1+\psi_{1}(\lambda_{1})$, where $\psi_{1}(u)$ is the LST of the service time. \end{lem} \begin{IEEEproof} From Figure \ref{fig:Initial-Buffer-and} we find that a busy period of the initial buffer always occurs when the server is processing, and ends when the service is complete.
+Suppose the processing time of a packet is $P_{1}=u$, then by Campbell's Theorem \cite{kulkarni2016modeling}, the busy period of the initial buffer $\hat{W}$ during time $P_{1}=u$ is given by